Why you shouldn’t judge a pet food by its ingredient list

 In summary, while we may feel better about feeding a diet full of great-sounding ingredients, these diets are usually similar or even potentially less nutritious than diets containing less appealing (to people) ingredients.
 There is no way to determine diet quality from the label or the ingredient list.
 The only thing that is certain is that you will pay more for the food with the more appealing ingredient list.
 It’s critical to have high quality ingredients and to have a company that has the expertise to put them together in a way that meets all your pet’s nutritional needs.
 However, this isn’t something you can tell from the ingredient list.
 Think of it this way – a terrible cook can make even the most expensive ingredients inedible, while an excellent cook can work magic with basic ingredients.

-Don’t worry about whether the ingredient list of your pet’s food sounds like something you’d eat in a gourmet restaurant – look for more useful information on the label so you don’t get tricked by ingredient lists (link to article on how to select a food).
+Don’t worry about whether the ingredient list of your pet’s food sounds like something you’d eat in a gourmet restaurant – look for more useful information on the label so you don’t get tricked by ingredient lists.
 This will help you to select the food that is truly best for your pet – not just the one with the best marketing!

 Want to read more information on feeding your pet?